Deep Learning in Astrophysics: FINAL THOUGHTS

 \section{FINAL THOUGHTS}

-The rapid evolution of LLM-based agents highlights a broader challenge in assessing deep learning's astronomical impact: this review necessarily captures a field in motion, frozen at a specific moment—summer 2025 when this is written.
+This review necessarily captures a field in motion, frozen at a specific moment---summer 2025 when this article was written.
 What we present as cutting-edge today may be routine tomorrow; techniques we overlook may prove transformative.
-This temporal limitation is inherent to reviewing any fast-moving field, but particularly acute for deep learning where capabilities advance monthly rather than yearly.

-Further, given tough word and number of reference constraints imposed by Annual Reviews, this review inevitably omits substantial literature.
-Rather than attempt comprehensive coverage, we aimed to balance topics across astronomical subfields while highlighting work with broad methodological reach—the ``basis functions'' from which future applications might be constructed.
+This temporal limitation is inherent to reviewing any fast-moving field but particularly acute for deep learning, where capabilities advance monthly rather than yearly.
+Furthermore, given tough page and number-of-reference constraints imposed by Annual Reviews, this review inevitably omits substantial literature.
+Rather than attempt comprehensive coverage, we aimed to balance topics across astronomical subfields while highlighting work with broad methodological reach---the basis functions from which future applications might be constructed.
 By surveying this diverse landscape, we can glimpse potential future impacts, however speculative they may be.